berkerpeksag/notes/python/descriptors.md

 # The Descriptor Protocol

+> Descriptors have the advantage that you don't actually have to know anything
+> about them to use Python

+*gutworth on #python-dev*

 The default behavior for attribute access is to `get`, `set`, or `delete` the attribute from an object’s dictionary.